Recovering lost 21 cm radial modes via cosmic tidal reconstruction: Cosmic tidal reconstruction

 The first step is to smooth the nonlinear density field with a Gaussian kernel, \bea \delta_R(\bmk)=W_R(\bmk)\delta(\bmk), \eea where \bea W_R(\bm{k})=\mr{exp}(-k^2R^2/2), \eea which filters out small-scale structures.
 The perturbative description of tidal coupling in Eq. (\ref{eq:pk}) is not valid in the strong non-Gaussian regions.
 We need to smooth small-scale nonlinear structures to reduce nonlinearities.
 Here, we take $R=1.25\ \mr{Mpc}/h$, which is close to the optimal filter scale as demonstrated in Refs. \cite{2012Tides,2016Tides}.

 The second step is to Gaussianize the smoothed density field by taking a logarithmic transform or mapping the density fluctuations into a Gaussian distribution according to their density values.
-We shall use the latter method since after the simulated 21-cm foreground subtraction process, some of the density contrasts become smaller than $-1$, which makes it hard to take the logarithmic transform, $\mathrm{ln}(1+\delta)$.
+We shall use the latter method since the tidal shear estimator we use is derived under the Gaussian assumption.
+Otherwise we can only use the limited number of density modes on large scales where the Gaussian assumption is valid, but the reconstruction will be degraded significantly.